mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 ## Gotcha 0: authentication vs authorization

-There’s a lot of confusion around these terms.
+There’s a lot of confusion around the terms "authentication" and "authorization".

 From an academic perspective, “authentication” means verifying who the user is, and “authorization” is verifying if the identified user is permitted to access